 Land, building and building improvements, and furniture and equipment are recorded at cost or, if donated, at estimated fair value at date of acquisition.
 Improvements are capitalized, while expenditures for maintenance and repairs are expensed.
 The assets are depreciated over their estimated service lives.
 The estimated service lives of the assets for depreciation purposes may be different than their actual economic useful lives.
-Depreciation expense for the years ended June 30, 2023 and 2022 was \$161,409 and \$166,364, respectively.
+Depreciation expense for the years ended June 30, 2024 and 2023 was \$161,046 and \$161,409, respectively.

-Estimated life Method Building and building improvements Furniture and equipment 5 - 45 years 5 - 30 years Straight-line Straight-line
+Estimated life Method Building and building improvements 5 - 45 years Straight-line Furniture and equipment 5 - 30 years Straight-line